Columbia River Gorge & Willamette Valley Bike Tour

 - Cycle the Historic Columbia River Highway, a National Historic Landmark and a Bicycling magazine "must ride"

-- Admire Mount Adams and Mount Hood as you pedal past the wild and scenic White Salmon River, named by Lewis and Clark
+- Admire towering Mount Adams and Mount Hood as you bike past wild and scenic Oregon landscapes

 - Bike through the bucolic Willamette Valley, dotted with farms, orchards and some of the world's finest Pinot Noir grapes